pgRouting/pgrouting/doc/src/migration.rst

 .. rubric:: Dead ends.

-Instead of counting the dead ends, determine all the dead ends of the graph.
+Instead of counting the dead ends, determine all the dead ends of the graph using :doc:`pgr_degree`.

+For example:

 .. literalinclude:: migration.queries
    :start-after: --analysis2